4 Common Questions about Biblical Generosity

 So, my counsel is to base the amount that you give on a percentage of income, using 10 percent as a benchmark – a place to move toward if you’re not there already, and a place to move beyond if you are.

-When deciding where to give, the Bible clearly reveals three causes that are important to God where our financial gifts can support His work in the world: The poor, those who don’t know Him, and those who teach His Word.
+When deciding where to give, the Bible clearly reveals three causes that are important to God where our financial gifts can support His work in the world: Proverbs 19:17, Matthew 28:19, and Galatians 6:6.

 The local church is typically all about those three causes.
 It is usually active in helping to meet the needs of the poor in its community and elsewhere.
 It introduces visitors to God and often supports missionaries in other parts of the world who are spreading God’s Word.
 And, of course, it is a primary source of our biblical instruction.